Sign in

 Understanding the Basics

-When it comes to aerial work platforms, two of the most common types are the 36m Straight Boom Lift and the Articulating Boom Lift.
-Each has its unique features, advantages, and ideal use cases.
-Understanding the differences between these two types of lifts can help in making a well-informed decision based on the specific needs of your project.
+When it comes to aerial work platforms, two of the most common types are the 36 m straight boom lift and the Articulating Boom Lift.
+Each offers unique features and advantages that cater to specific use cases.
+Being knowledgeable about the distinctions between these two types of lifts can assist in making a well-informed choice based on the demands of your project.

 36m Straight Boom Lift: Overview